turgu1/esp32-oberon-compiler/README.md

 ### Oberon.Mod

 This module is expected to parse command line parameters and call the ORP.Compile procedure.
+New parameters to be added, beyond the -s option:

+- Folder location path for standard modules and other project related folders

 The Oberon.Log has been replaced with a new Logger Module.
 Very basic for now.